-Given the intrinsic degeneracy between redistribution and effective area calibration of CCD in the soft energy band ($\lesssim 1$ keV), the most commonly used sources for the in-flight calibration of the soft X-ray effective area are largely coincident with those used for the calibration of the redistribution (Tab.
+Given the intrinsic degeneracy between redistribution and effective area calibration of CCD in the soft energy band ($\lesssim 1 \text{ keV}$), the most commonly used sources for the in-flight calibration of the soft X-ray effective area are largely coincident with those used for the calibration of the redistribution (Tab.
 2.3).
 Compact SNR (1E0102-72.3), active stars with well isolated He-like and H-like emission line complexes (ζ Puppis; ζ Orionis), or and very soft INS (RXJ1856.6-3754).
 In the EUV/extreme soft X-ray band, White Dwarfs such as Sirius B, GD153 or HZ43 have been used to create empirical adjustments to the effective area (Burwitz 2013).

 In the hard CCD-band, radio-loud AGN such as 3C273, H1426+128, and PKS2155-304 are still widely used for effective area calibration.
 A cross-calibration campaign on PKS2155-304 (now involving Chandra, NuSTAR, Suzaku, Swift, and XMM-Newton) has been running continuously since 2006, with one observation every year.
 However, radio-loud AGN, and in particular blazars (Mkn421, PKS2155-304) are rapidly variable sources, with a complex flux-dependent spectral variability.
-Chandra and XMM-Newton CCDs observations of these objects are almost invariably affected by pileup.
-For this reason, Chandra observes Mkn421 and PKS2155-304 only with the gratings.
+Chandra and XMM-Newton CCDs observations of these objects are almost invariably affected by pile-up.
 Mitigation actions in the latter case involve excising the PSF core from the spectral accumulation region, yielding additional uncertainties in the spectral deconvolution due to the Encircled Energy Fraction of the PSF wings (Read et al. 2011).
 The usage of serendipitous catalogues for effective area calibration and cross-calibration has been proposed as a possible alternative (Mateos et al. 2009; Read et al. 2014).